 How Early Does Comprehensive Preventive Dentistry Begin?

 For many parents, the idea of preventive dentistry conjures images of school-age children getting their teeth cleaned and having sealants applied.
-But the truth is, the foundation for a lifetime of healthy smiles is laid much, much earlier.
-Comprehensive preventive dentistry doesn't start when your child loses their first tooth; it begins in infancy.
+But the groundwork for a lifetime of healthy smiles is laid much earlier.
+Preventive dentistry doesn't start when your child loses their first tooth; it begins in infancy.

-Understanding this crucial timeline and establishing a dental home early is the single most important step you can take for your child's long-term oral health.
-This guide is designed to empower parents in Marlboro, NJ, and surrounding communities with the knowledge needed to start their child’s dental journey right, detailing when and how comprehensive preventive dentistry should begin and highlighting why a specialized practice like Polished Pediatric Dentistry is your ideal partner.
+Understanding this crucial timeline and establishing a dental home early are among the most important steps you can take for your child's oral health.
+This guide is built to empower parents in Marlboro, NJ, and surrounding communities, armed with the knowledge to start their child’s dental journey right, detailing when and how preventive dental care should begin and what to look for in a pediatric dental practice.

-The American Academy of Pediatric Dentistry (AAPD) and the American Dental Association (ADA) are clear: comprehensive preventive dentistry should begin no later than your child's first birthday, or within six months after the first tooth erupts.
+The American Academy of Pediatric Dentistry (AAPD) and the American Dental Association (ADA) are clear: preventive dental care should begin no later than your child's first birthday, or within six months after the first tooth erupts.

 This recommendation often surprises new parents, but this initial visit is foundational, serving three critical purposes: